Summer 2026 Faculty

 Jamie Quatro

 Jamie Quatro is the New York Times Notable author of I Want to Show You More, a finalist for the Los Angeles Times Art Seidenbaum Award and the National Book Critics Circle’s John Leonard Prize, and Fire Sermon, a Book of the Year for the Economist, San Francisco Chronicle, LitHub, Bloomberg, and the Times Literary Supplement.
-Quatro's new novel, Two-Step Devil, published with Grove Press in September 2024 and received favorable reviews in the New York Times and the Washington Post.
-He next body of work will be a story collection titled Next Time I’ll Be Louder.
+Her most recent novel, Two-Step Devil, from Grove Press, is a New York Times Editor's Choice and finalist for the Annual Willie Morris Award for Southern Fiction.
+The Atlanta Journal-Constitution named it a best Southern book of 2024.
+Grove Press will also publish her forthcoming book, Next Time I'll be Louder: Stories, in 2027.

 Past Faculty